 Looking south from Sentinel Pass (back from where you came), you’ll see an incredible vista of the Minnestimma Lakes, Larch Valley and almost all of the Valley of the Ten Peaks (I counted 8 peaks).

 With 360-degree scenery and the peaks of Mount Temple and Pinnacle Mountain looming far overhead, the top of Sentinel Pass is one of the most scenic spots in all of Banff National Park.
 With some of the best views in Banff, it can get pretty crowded at top of Sentinel Pass, but luckily there are lots of rock outcrops to sit on.
 Take a moment to just sit and soak in the incredible views you’ve earned from hiking through Larch Valley to the Sentinel Pass.

 In order to hike the Sentinel Pass trail, you must first hike the Larch Valley trail.
 The Larch Valley trailhead is found along the Moraine Lakeshore trail (one of the best easy hikes in Banff) near the Moraine Lake Lodge on the west side of Moraine Lake.
 The Sentinel Pass trailhead is just past a creek at the end of the Larch Valley trail.

-In addition, the Moraine Lake Road is only open between mid-May and mid-October.
+In addition, the Moraine Lake Road is only open between late May/early June until mid-October.
 The exact dates can vary but typically it’s around Victoria Day in May and after Canadian Thanksgiving in October.